Breast Reconstruction Surgeries

-- Direct-to-implant reconstruction – In some cases of modest reconstruction sizes with nipple-sparing mastectomy, or in cases of previous breast augmentation, we can skip the tissue expander portion of the reconstruction.
-We will certainly discuss details of this further at your consultation, but a number of factors need to work in your favor to be able to accomplish this – particularly good skin health following the mastectomy.
-Ultimately this is a decision we would finalize at the time of the operation.
+- Direct-to-implant reconstruction – In cases of nipple-sparing mastectomies and reasonable reconstruction size range goals, or, in cases of previous breast augmentation, we can often skip the tissue expander stage of the reconstruction and place the final implant at the time of the mastectomies.
+We will certainly discuss details of this further at your consultation, but a number of factors need to work in your favor to be able to accomplish this – particularly a robust blood supply in the skin immediately following the mastectomy portion of your surgery.
+Ultimately our goal is always to go direct-to-implant if you are a candidate, but this is a decision we finalize during the operation.

 - Tissue expander followed by an implant – In cases where you are not a candidate for direct-to-implant reconstruction (for instance, if you need to have skin-sparing mastectomies, or in you’ve had previous radiation, if the blood supply is not adequate in the mastectomy flap, or if you have previous mastectomies without reconstruction), a tissue expander will be placed at the time of the initial mastectomies.
 This allows the skin to recover following the mastectomy, prior to stressing it further with the full volume of the implant, and it and it gives the skin time to stretch to better accommodate the implants at a later date.
 This tissue expander is an air-filled device (similar to the shape of an implant), which we then access in the office to volumize with saline over the course of a few weeks during recovery.
 You then schedule a second surgery to replace the tissue expanders with silicone implants, but the timing for this surgery varies greatly (~3-15 months) depending on what, if any, additional breast cancer treatments will be needed (such as chemotherapy or radiation therapy).